 Virtually identical Pirates of the Caribbean rides are in Disneyland in California and the Disney parks in Tokyo and Paris.

-It appears that a lawsuit in this most recent accident is unlikely since the victim has admitted he was at fault.
+It appears that a lawsuit in this most recent accident is unlikely since the victim has admitted he was at fault but legal experts say that a lawsuit is still possible because in legal terms, he is not considered an expert on whether he is at fault.